News

 This page provides a brief overview of the thoughts of ancient philospohers Epicurus and Lucretius on the nature of God.
 Most histories of atheism choose the Greek and Roman philosophers Epicurus ...

 Terry Klumpp shows us that Epicurus had an understanding of God that was well ahead of his time (Letters, 3 February).
-She or He can be seen to be both able and unable, ...
+She or He can be seen to be both able and unable, and willing and unwilling ...